Talk to the HAND! Unhinged Cheri Jacobus calls Mollie Hemingway a 'white supremacist' and just GUESS how that goes over

 Notice Cheri wasn’t brave enough to actually tag Mollie in her tweet.
 No no, she took a screenshot of Mollie so she could drag her in front of the people she actually hasn’t blocked on Twitter.
 It’s one thing to dislike Trump, plenty of people do, it’s another to let it completely destroy your whole world.

-Oh, and FYI, her stilly conspiracy about the looting and rioting being started by white supremacists totally fell apart.
+Oh, and FYI, her silly conspiracy about the looting and rioting being started by white supremacists totally fell apart.

 But you knew that.